 - Add a comma/semicolon and enter FALSE to return the exact match.
 Close the bracket and hit enter

 To return the matching values for other users, we can drag the formula down:

 - You need to specify an array as a lookup value

 - Then select an array where to return the matching values, insert the VLOOKUP formula into the formula bar and press Ctrl+Shift+Enter for Windows (Command+Return for Mac)

 How to vlookup another Excel Online file

 Unfortunately, the flow described above for VLOOKUP does not work with Excel Online workbooks.
 You can’t select the range to look up from another spreadsheet.
-The simplest way to solve this is to import the required data from another workbook using Coupler.io and perform the vlookup as above.
+The simplest way to solve this is to import the required data from another workbook (Excel to Excel) using Coupler.io and perform the vlookup as above.